kiboschool/course-c4s-writing/src/communicating-for-success/listening-and-speaking-effectively/active-listening.md

 <details>
   <summary> Responding </summary>

 Responding consists of sending verbal and nonverbal cues to indicate our level of attentiveness and understanding of what we are receiving.
-This could include using verbal cues such as saying, "uh-huh", "sure", "right", when someone is speaking, or nonverbal cues like nodding your heading, maintaining eye contact, or leaning towards the speaker.
+This could include using verbal cues such as saying, "uh-huh", "sure", "right", when someone is speaking, or nonverbal cues like nodding your head, maintaining eye contact, or leaning towards the speaker.

 Other responding behaviours include: